Hayes v R: Result

 Hayes failed in her appeal on the first point but the direction on the reasonableness of the belief had resulted in a real danger there had been a miscarriage of justice.
 The convictions were set aside.

+Despite the outcome of Hayes, the Crown has relied on the case as an authority for arguing that a subjective belief in a claim of right can or often outweighs any objective claim of right.
+In 2010, the Cabinet formally changed the definition of claim of right to prioritize subjective belief over objective belief.